Johnsteisel/Johnsteisel/README.md

 ### Hi there 👋
+- I am a recent le Wagon graduate
+- Coding in ruby on rails, ruby, SQL, JS, CSS, SCSS etc.
+- Currently looking for a job opportunity
+- Don't hsitate to contact me!
 <!--
 **Johnsteisel/Johnsteisel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.